stacksjs/stacks/README.md

 buddy example:vue # runs the Vue example buddy example:web-components # runs the Web Component example

-# you likely won't need to run these commands as they are auto-triggered, but they are available
+# you likely won’t need to run these commands as they are auto-triggered, but they are available
 buddy generate  # prompts you to select which generator to run buddy generate:entries # generates entry files for components, functions, & views buddy generate:vue-compat # generates Vue 2 compatibility layer